Nisarg221B/Notes/random learning/ION prep/Market Segmantation stats.md

 Segmentation of EV Indian market

-segmentation criteria are geographic, socio- demographic(age, gender, income and education) , psychographic (beliefs, interests, preferences, aspirations, or benefits sought when purchasing a product) and behavioural
+segmentation criteria are geographic, socio- demographic(age, gender, income and education) , psychographic (beliefs, interests, preferences, aspirations, or benefits sought when purchasing a product) and behavioral

 **Data collected**

-Geographic - States , charging stations and sales - gov open data interests , preferences  - collected us data and surveyed indian consumers to see if theres any correlation.
+Geographic - States , charging stations and sales - gov open data interests , preferences  - collected us data and surveyed Indian consumers to see if there's any correlation.

 **Extracted segments**